drbeco/vpnping/README.md

          -v, --verbose    Turn verbose mode on (cumulative).
-         -p, --protocol   Set the protocol to ping: TCP (default) or UDP -d, --directory  Set the path where to find ovpn files
+         -p, --protocol   Set the protocol to ping: TCP (default) or UDP -d, --directory  Set the path where to find ovpn files -f, --filter     Filter by prefix
+         -w, --wget       Download ovpn files to ./vpn directory (not implemented)
 ```

 ## Exit status: